MicrosoftDocs/security/security-docs/operations/siem-xdr-overview.md

 3. [Ingest data sources](ingest-data-sources.md)
 4. [Respond to an incident](respond-incident.md)

-Also see these additional articles for applying Zero Trust principles to Azure:
+Also see these articles for applying Zero Trust principles to Azure:

 - [Azure IaaS overview](/security/zero-trust/azure-infrastructure-overview)
 - [Azure storage](/security/zero-trust/azure-infrastructure-storage)